Edinburgh-Genome-Foundry/GoldenHinges/docs/index.rst

    sudo apt install python-dev swig libxml2-dev zlib1g-dev libgmp-dev

-If you have PIP installed, just type in a terminal:
+Then, if you have PIP installed, just type in a terminal:

 .. code:: python